EkponborObehi/CopilotStudioSSOAgent/README.md

 # CopilotStudioSSOAgent
-This is a custom copilot studio agent with SSO enabled
+This is a custom copilot studio agent with SSO enabled written with Basic HTML, CSS & Javascript

 # 🧩 Single Sign-On (SSO) Setup for Copilot Studio — Manual Authentication

 This guide explains how to configure **manual authentication (SSO)** for your Microsoft Copilot Studio agent.